lrdj/iankdiabetes.github.io/The-top-5-worst-foods-for-my-diabetes.md

 ---
 layout: page
 show: "true"
+indexthis: "true"
 title: "The top-5 worst foods for my diabetes"
+thumbnail: "badfoods-reuben.jpg"
+thumbnailinpost: "yes"
+alt: "This is a picture of a super-delicious swiss-cheese Reuben sandwich ordered at Katz's off Houston in NYC.
+It's delicious but not something I'd eat every day"
+date: 2016-05-24
+category: "nutrition"
+excerpt: "This is a list of foods that a diabetic should avoid"
 ---

 # The foods I avoid: These will spike your plasma glucose and lay on fat like nobody's business!